- CAP PIERCING

 The inside surfact finish control enables unique performances in critical applications such as IVD probes.

-Heating within the pipetting probe can be achieved through a water jacket or a resistive layer (printed circuit or wound wire) with thermostatic regulation using miniature thermistors.
+Rising temperature within the pipetting probe can be achieved through a water jacket or a resistive layer (printed circuit or wound wire) with thermostatic regulation using miniature thermistors.

 A patented design based on resistive layer can heat the smallest volume down within the probe tip.